 Step 5: Restart the process, re-check the bottleneck

-The last step in the Theory is to ensure that you restart the process at the new speed, and observe how things are flowing through the bottleneck.
+The last step in the Theory is to ensure that you restart the process at the new speed and observe how things flow through the bottleneck.
 If needed, start again from the beginning.
-You no longer need to target the constraint, once you realize that no matter the improvement you make, the bottleneck no longer improves your cycle time.
-When that happens, it means the meaningful bottleneck has moved to another area of your line.
+Once you realize that no matter the improvement you make, the constraint no longer improves the cycle time, it’s no longer necessary to target it.
+When that happens, it means the relevant bottleneck has moved to another area of your line.

 Set up your process to deal with bottlenecks

-Bottlenecks are always going to occur and you need to keep an eye out for them.
-Organizing your teams, or process lines in U-shaped cells can quickly let team members have oversight of the entire line.
-This way, team members can immediately notice bottlenecks occurring, and help out.
-Having Andons as part of the line can allow team members to stop the line when needed, or at least inform of the current flow.
+Bottlenecks are always going to occur, and you need to keep an eye out for them.
+Organizing your teams or process lines in U-shaped cells can quickly let team members have oversight of the entire line.
+This way, team members can immediately notice bottlenecks occurring and help out.
+Having Andons as part of the line can allow team members to stop the line when necessary, or - at the least - it informs them of the current flow.

-For teams that don’t share an office, but collaborate on a virtual Kanban board, an effective solution to visualizing and dealing with bottlenecks is adding queuing lanes to the process.
+For teams that don’t share an office, but collaborate on a virtual Kanban board, an effective solution to visualizing and dealing with bottlenecks is to add queuing lanes to the process.
 Each step of the board should be divided into work waiting, ongoing, and completed, or at least to “doing/done”.
-This way, if a bottleneck builds up, it will be clear within seconds where and for what reason it has developed - either a step is processing items too slowly or too quickly, or a step is being overloaded with tickets arriving from a preceding stage.
+This way, if a bottleneck builds up, it will be known within seconds where and why it has developed.
+Either a step is processing items too slowly or too quickly, or it is overloaded with tickets arriving from a preceding stage.

 Additional ways to help resolve bottlenecks

 Problem-solving techniques are also helpful when dealing with bottlenecks.
-Eliyahu Goldratt developed a technique called the Evaporating Cloud: often, bottlenecks occur because manufacturing processes deal with assumptions that are just not accurate.
+Eliyahu Goldratt developed a procedure called the Evaporating Cloud: often, bottlenecks occur because manufacturing processes deal with assumptions that are just not accurate.
 Evaporating Cloud looks at interdependencies in the process, at what needs changing, and to what ends.
 The occurrence of bottlenecks often hides the root cause of undesirable effects in production.
-This is why working with Lean methods is beneficial - the techniques help to ask the right questions to get to the root cause of your process’ bottlenecks.
+That is why working with Lean methods is beneficial - the techniques help to ask the right questions to get to the root cause of your process’s bottlenecks.

-Using the 5S, keeping the process lines clean, and going on Gemba all help to easily identify bottlenecks.
-Finally, inspecting the Cumulative Flow diagram lets you check the impact of the improvement initiatives on your bottlenecks, and on your process’ cycle time.
+Using 5S, keeping the process lines clean, and going on Gemba can help with identifying bottlenecks.
+Also, inspecting the Cumulative Flow diagram lets you check the impact of the improvement initiatives on your bottlenecks and on your process’s cycle time.